MicrosoftDocs/windows-itpro-docs/windows/manage/customize-windows-10-start-screens-by-using-group-policy.md

 Two features enable Start layout control:

--   The [Export-StartLayout](http://go.microsoft.com/fwlink/p/?LinkID=620879) cmdlet in Windows PowerShell exports a description of the current Start layout in .xml file format. **Start layout** can only be applied to a device using the same architecture (32-bit or 64-bit) as the device on which **Start layout** was created.
+-   The [Export-StartLayout](http://go.microsoft.com/fwlink/p/?LinkID=620879) cmdlet in Windows PowerShell exports a description of the current Start layout in .xml file format.

     **Note**
     To import the layout of Start to a mounted Windows image, use the [Import-StartLayout](http://go.microsoft.com/fwlink/p/?LinkId=623707) cmdlet.